 - Identify ways in which legislation and policies help or hinder them and the people with whom they volunteer

-Students in Community Health (HLH 203), for example, helped underserved groups in Cortland County.
-As a result of their service-learning experiences, many of the students learned that they need to value community members’ perceptions at least as much as their own.
-In a reflection, one student realized that
+Students in Community Health (HLH 203), for example, helped under-served groups in Cortland County.
+As a result of their applied learning experiences, many of the students learned that they need to value community members’ perceptions at least as much as their own.
+In a reflection, one student realized that:

 …putting together a community health program is no easy task because you have to understand the group you are working with…Other things you have to realize are that people in that society may not see the same problem you do.
 They may be more concerned with other issues, and you have to work around that to address what they think is the most important issue in their community.

 Students can reflect through a variety of activities, such as class discussion, journal entries, and art work.